 Cunard's entrepreneurial spirit saw the potential for the inclusion of passengers on his mail service, and as such, his first ships carried a small (but significant) compliment of passengers on each voyage.
 Cunard was steadfast in his belief of Safety over Speed - instructing his Captains that they were to ensure their ships were never placed in danger for the sake of speed.
 This principle would form the basis for the company's excellent safety record, which survives to this day.

 In 1859, Cunard was created a Baronet by HM Queen Victoria, in honour of his outstanding contribution to the British shipping industry.
-He died in Kensington at the age of 77 leaving control of Cunard Line to his son, William Cunard.
+He died in Kensington at the age of 77 leaving control of Cunard Line to his son Edward.